RajeevAtla/blog/Tutoring.md

 categories: misc
 ---

-I provide free tutoring in physics and math.
+I provide tutoring in physics and math.

 ## Subjects Offered
 I tutor at the high school, AP, and Olympiad levels.

 For physics - AP Physics 1, AP Physics 2, AP Physics C: Mechanics, AP Physics C: Electricity and Magnetism, and the Physics Olympiad.

-For math - Any high school or middle school math, AMC8, and college math up to and including multivariable calculus.
+For math - any high school or middle school math, AMCs, and college math up to and including multivariable calculus.

 ## Sign Up
 If you would like to receive tutoring, please fill out this [Google form](https://forms.gle/MS47k5ck8Eykjwk97).

-**In light of the COVID-19 pandemic, priority will be given to the children of front-line workers.**